-Microsoft Excel is the widely used spreadsheet application because of it’s amazing features.
-It allows us to use attractive charts to give the complete information in an easy way.
-Sharing an Excel file is what we generally do, but sometimes we want to share only charts we use in Excel sheet.
+Microsoft Excel is a widely used spreadsheet application because of its amazing features.
+It allows us to use attractive charts to give complete information in an easy way.
+Sharing an Excel file is what we generally do, but sometimes we want to share only charts we use in the Excel sheets.
 You may want to use these Excel charts in other Office applications or it might be for any purpose.
 There may be several ways to do so, but I will let you know about the best and easy way to export Excel charts as images.
 Read the article to know how it can be done easily – but before that let us see what most of us do to extract charts as images from Excel.

 Exporting Excel Charts as Images

 As discussed earlier one of the use cases was, you want to use the Excel charts in any other Office applications like Microsoft Word or Microsoft PowerPoint.

 What we generally do is right-click on the end of the chart and select “Copy”.
 Clicking on the edge makes sure that the entire chart gets selected and not only part of it.
 Now, the chart gets copied to your clipboard.

 Now, let us say you want to insert it into Microsoft Word.
 Then, we would open the Word document, click on “Paste” and then click on “Picture” under “Paste Options”.
 You could see that the Excel chart has been pasted as a normal image in the Word document, and you can resize it even as you need.

 It is easy to insert one or two Excel charts as images in other Office applications.
 But, what if you want to insert several charts as images?
 This trick does not work in such cases.

 Use Paint to Save Excel Charts as Images

 If you want to extract an Excel chart as an image directly without using it in any other Office application, then Paint would be the best option.
 You can choose any image editing application, but as Paint is readily available, let us use that.